mqtt-tools/mqttwarn/docs/usage/oci.md

 ### Configuration Location

-Run the Docker image from anywhere by specifying a full path to the configuration file:
+Run the OCI image from anywhere by specifying a full path to the configuration file:
 ```shell
 --volume=/full/path/to/folder:/etc/mqttwarn